 - Focused neurological exam that may identify sensory problems or abnormal reflexes

 - Measuring urine flow rate.
-To measure the volume and speed of your voiding, you may be asked to urinate into a uroflowmeter.
-This device translates the data into a graph of changes in your flow rate.
+To measure the volume and speed of your voiding, you may be asked to urinate into a device (uroflowmeter).
+A uroflowmeter catches and measures the urine, and translates the data into a graph of changes in your flow rate.

 This procedure can identify whether you have involuntary muscle contractions or a stiff bladder that's not able to store urine under low pressure.